Losant/losant-docs/docs/workflows/data/gauge-query.md

 The time field is most useful when using the node to query the "Last received data point" for an attribute, as the time value will be the time of that data point.

 In the above example, the result will be stored at `data.currentAvg`.
-The payload after the execution of the example Gauge Query Node above would look like:
+The payload after the execution of the example Data: Gauge Query Node above would look like:

 ```json
 {